akdwivedi21/lending-club-case-study/README.md

 ## General Information
 - This project is all about showing lending risk for bank.
 As a part of lisk analysis we are using loan data and trying to identify the key features which can lead to risk.
 - We are using loan.csv file to do our analysis.
+- main.py contains all the requred code.
+- Lending Club Case Study.pptx explains the high level overview and conclusion.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->